Home HealthTopics Health Centers Reference Library - ADAM Search NetWellnessSearch Advanced

 Exercise and Diet - A Proven Weight Loss Formula

-The old mantra, "exercise and eat a healthy diet" is often the advice given for achieving and maintaining a healthy weight.
-In fact, it is the only time tested and scientifically proven safe weight loss tactic.
+The old mantra, “exercise and eat a healthy diet” is often the advice given for achieving and maintaining a healthy weight.
+In fact, it is the only time tested and scientifically proven safe way to lose weight.

 Portion Sizes